 This article discusses the nature of consciousness.
-But it is not primarily a post about epistemology, but rather about consciousness and its biocentric nature, i.e. it nature as an organon, in Aristotle’s meaning, for the acquisition of knowledge required for the self-regulation of life of the conscious organism.
+Although it discusses consciousness from both its epistemological and ontological aspect, it is primarily about consciousness with respect to its biocentric nature, i.e. it nature as an organon, in Aristotle’s meaning, for the acquisition of knowledge required for the self-regulation of life of the conscious organism.

 Ontologically, Rand has said, consciousness, as a process of identification, does not and cannot determine the nature of reality.
-Note: This tenet stands in contradiction to some of the current notions of quantum theory.
-Consciousness as a process of identification must, by its very nature, adapt itself to the facts and nature of reality (external existence from the perspective of consciousness).
-Thus, being an adaptive, exploratory organ, consciousness is always active and never passive at any level of identification.
+Note: This tenet stands in contradiction to some of the current concepts in the philosophy of physical science, such as the notion (in quantum theory, viz. in the Copenhagen interpretation of the collapse of the ‘quantum wave’ , where the interpretation is — or implies — that the value outcome of a quantum event is caused by the act or observing (or measuring) the event.
+By contrast, Rand’s theory of consciousness as a process of identification must, by its very nature, adapt itself to (and cannot be the causal agent of) the facts and nature of reality (external existence from the perspective of consciousness).
+Thus, being an adaptive, exploratory organ, consciousness is always active and never passive (as a container of static impressions) at any level of identification.

 None of this denies the fact that consciousness itself is part of reality.
 On the contrary, consciousness is a capacity possessed by living organisms and is, as such, a part of reality.
 What distinguishes consciousness from other processes in reality is just its capacity to identify the nature of the facts of existence, including the identification of its own nature as a natural phenomenon.
 From an epistemological point of view, the distinction between the essential nature of consciousness as contrasted with that of reality outside of and independent of consciousness, is fundamental if we are to have any hope of formulating a valid theory of epistemology and knowledge and a valid philosophy of science.